Plant Selection Lawns Trees What To Do This Month in the Garden FAQs

 - Add compost to gardens before fall planting.

-- Divide perennials like hostas, liriope and daylilies, if needed.
+- Divide perennials like hostas, liriope and daylilies, if desired.

 - Fall is the best time to plant most trees and shrubs!